-Improvements in the sub-sector Biological Treatment of Solid Waste are related primarily to aggregation of accurate data for CH4 and N2O emission calculations for entire period 1990 - 2014.
+Improvements in the sub-sector Biological Treatment of Solid Waste are related primarily to aggregation of accurate data for CH_4 and N_2O emission calculations for entire period 1990 - 2015.

 More information for uncertainty estimation associated with activity data and emission factors is required, regarding more accurate and transparent uncertainty analysis.
+For now, uncertainty estimates are based on expert judgement.
+It should be necessary to include more experts who are directly associated with the activity data to accurately determine the uncertainties of the data, thereby increasing transparency in the reporting.